jarajapu/time-series-1/README.md

 client.run_synthetic_query(name, formula, query_hash)
 ```

-Note how you would need to pass in a hash object to the client in order to run a sythentic query.
-This indicates how the key maps to the parameters in the formula, with their corresponding values consisting of a Query object.
+The above example illustrates how you pass in a hash object to the client in order to run a sythentic query.
+This also indicates how the key maps to the parameters in the formula, with their corresponding values consisting of a Query object.
 When the calculation is performed, it will only operate on matching timestamps.
 If there are no matching data-points, it will return nothing.

 For more information about what can be done with the formula parameters, read the documentation for the [Dentaku Calculator](https://github.com/rubysolo/dentaku).
 This gem expects any parameter in the formula to have a matching query in the query hash.